HOLOGATE Hygiene and Safety Standards

 We have outlined new hygiene and safety standards for Virtual Reality, designed to bring a uniformed process to the location-based entertainment industry, based on our years of experience operating systems and attractions.

 - We suggest two very effective cleaning methods for virtual reality headsets and accessories.
 Our Standard method (visual check, wet clean, dry wipe) and our Advanced method (UVC light system).

 - We have formed a partnership with Cleanbox, a leading manufacturer of premium, eco-friendly, UVC – Ultraviolet C, medical-grade cleaning equipment for the decontamination of virtual reality headsets.
 Special pricing has been offered for HOLOGATE owners, which includes two and four-player package options.
 Learn more about Cleanbox.

 - Having an ample supply of sanitizing wipes should be on your checklist and a priority for your location.

 - Having a supply of disposal VR mask covers is recommended for players that might be hesitant to put a headset directly on their face.
 Especially for players wearing heavy makeup.
 This option should not replace the Standard or Advanced cleaning methods.

 - And lastly, you will need to make sure that your staff understands that constantly cleaning and disinfecting, is now one of their top priorities and it will be everyone’s responsibility.
-Staff should be high visible when disinfecting, staff should be assigned to a daily cleaning schedule, throughout every hour on the hour, place customer anti-bacterial dispenser and/or disinfectant wipe stations throughout your facility so that they are visible and conveniently accessed.
+Staff should be highly visible when disinfecting, staff should be assigned to a daily cleaning schedule, throughout every hour on the hour, place customer anti-bacterial dispenser and/or disinfectant wipe stations throughout your facility so that they are visible and conveniently accessed.